Walnut, Kansas

 Presbyterian Church in Walnut, Kansas.

 The Methodist congregation was organized in 1869 in F. Robins’s residence.
 At that time, it had ten members.
-Services were held in Robins’ residence during bad weather and in the groves when the weather allowed.
+Services were held in Robins’ residence during inclement weather and in the groves when weather permitted.
 The Catholic Church was first organized in Neosho County that year.
-One of the fathers from the Osage Mission organized it in John Mudd’s farm residence.
-In 1870, the place where meetings were held was changed to Walnut, where a small church building was erected.
+One of the fathers from the Osage Mission organized it at John Mudd’s farm residence.
+In 1870, the meeting place was relocated to Walnut, where a small church building was erected.

-The Missouri Pacific and Missouri, Kansas & Texas Railways were built through the area in 1871, giving the town the advantage of railroad lines.
+The Missouri Pacific and Missouri, Kansas & Texas Railways were constructed through the area in 1871, providing the town with access to railroad lines.

 The town was first laid out in 1871 by a town company, of which J. Miller, H. Burns, F. Robins, J. Burk, Dr. J.C.
 Petit, and Louis Giddings were members.
-The land was taken as a claim by H. Burns, who was furnished with money by the company with which he could obtain legal title.
-The original site comprised 40 acres, which was laid off into town lots.
-This was a part of the Osage lands, and the title was in dispute between the Missouri, Kansas & Texas Railway and settlers.
+The land was taken as a claim by H. Burns, who was furnished with money by the company, with which he could obtain a legal title.
+The original site comprised 40 acres, which were subdivided into town lots.
+This was part of the Osage lands, and the title was disputed between the Missouri, Kansas & Texas Railway and settlers.
 Among the early inhabitants of the town were Fabius Robins, J. Miller, Ira Boyle, H. Burns, H. Shackleton, and J.A.
 Goff.

 Old buildings in Walnut, Kansas by Kathy Alexander.